Joan Whitney Payson: Personal life

 Joan Whitney Payson died in New York City, aged 72, after the 1975 baseball season.
 She is buried in the Pine Grove Cemetery, in Falmouth, Maine.
-Following her death, her daughter, Lorinda de Roulet, assumed the title of president of the Mets.
+Following her death, her daughter, Lorinda de Roulet, assumed the title of president of the New York Mets.

-Her heirs sold their stock in the New York Mets in January 1980 as well as Greentree Farm.
+Her heirs sold their stock in the Mets in January 1980 as well as Greentree Farm.
 In 2005, the equestrian property in Saratoga Springs was put up for sale with an asking price of $19 million.
 In 1991, her son, John Whitney Payson, permanently installed the Joan Whitney Payson Collection in the Portland Museum of Art in Portland, Maine where the Charles Shipman Payson Building cornerstones the Museum and is home to seventeen paintings by Winslow Homer he donated.

 Besides the Greentree estate in Manhasset, the family lived in an Italian Renaissance-palazzo style mansion in Manhattan later known as the Payne Whitney House.
 It was a wedding present from Joan's great uncle, Oliver Payne, her father's namesake, and designed by Stanford White.
 Located at 972 Fifth Avenue, it housed not just the family but 13 servants.